cikupin/morphling/README.md

 Fun fact, *Morphling* is a ranged agility **dota** hero that has many flexible abilities.
 His ultimate, Morph, transforms him into a copy of an enemy using their stats and basic abilities.

-Morphling can be as an analogy of database replication, `select / read` data is a basic abilites that replica has, while `insert`, `update` and `delete` is the main abilites.
+Morphling can be as an analogy of database replication, `select / read` data is the only basic abilites that replica has, while `select / read`, `insert`, `update` and `delete` is the main abilites.